UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 Note also that the precise filenames shown above might have changed by the time you do this.

 ## udev rules
-Quartus should now be able to run, but my default, it will not have sufficient rights to communicate with the DE0-Nano board.
+Quartus should now be able to run, but by default, it will not have sufficient permissions to communicate with the DE0-Nano board.

 The DE0-Nano board (like many) has a USB Blaster J-Tag programmer built in.
 This USB device will only be accessible by the root user.
 Quartus on the other hand will be running with normal user permissions.
 This is where `udev` comes in.